mechdeveloper/sonarqube-docker/README.md

 - Log in to <http://localhost:9000> with System Administrator credentials (login=admin, password=admin).
 Once your server is installed and running, you may also want to [Install Plugins](https://docs.sonarqube.org/latest/setup/install-plugin/).
 Then you're ready to begin [Analyzing Source Code](https://docs.sonarqube.org/latest/analysis/overview/) .

+  > NOTE: With this configuration SonarQube uses Embedded database and it should be used for evaluation purposes only.
+  The embedded database will not scale, it will not support upgrading to newer versions of SonarQube, and there is no support for migrating your data out of it into a different database engine.

 - To stop the services
     ```bash
     docker-compose down